ctallum/EK505-Final/README.md

 # Summary
 The purpose of this project was to design a software system that would allow a warehouse robot with an overhead rgb camera to detect and drive around obstacles.
-We are using Meta AI's Segment Anything Model to segment our live camera feed, from which we detect obstacles.
+We explored using Meta AI's Segment Anything Model and other segmentation algorithms to segment our live camera feed, from which we detect obstacles.
 We then use a CLF-CBF formulation to drive the robot around the obstacles to the goal point.

 # Demo